AmericanAvalanche/avalanche.org-API-Client/API_USERGUIDE.md

 * Avalanche centers in the US: https://avalanche.org/us-avalanche-centers/

 ## Update cadence
 Avalanche centers who publish a daily forecast will typically do so once a day in the morning.
 It is recommended to check often during the morning hours (6-10am Mountain Time).
-The season varies year to year and by avalanche center, but generally follows December - April.
+The season varies by year and avalanche center, but generally follows December - April.

 Some avalanche centers publish information without a danger rating.
 These will show up as `no danger` throughout the season, but general backcountry conditions can be found by navigating to their site.